HeyItsCoffeee/kickstarter-analysis/README.md

 To keep this short and sweet, data can always be broken down even further than what we see here.
 We could have looked further into why we see a greater chance of success for theatre during the spring and summer; and where are the failures coming from?
 But that's not what was asked of us.
 As an individual who is passionate about his craft, sometimes we need to take a step back and remind ourselves what exactly is it that we're delievering here.

 ## Results
+Two conclusions on the Outcomes based on Launch Date - 1st.
+If you're going to get into theatre, it's best to start your campaign between March and August.
+2nd.
+Avoid October all together if you dont want to have a "Great" chance of failure.

+One conclusion on the Outcomes based on Goals - Set your goal no higher than $4999 if you want have a chance in being apart of the "successful" category here.

+Some limitations of this dataset can be that it doesn't offer specifics into the country.
+For example - States, Cities, Counties, etc.

+Other tables that can be included are Successful/Failed Theatres during spring/summer.